Home

 For breeders who run into trouble and need assistance, the The Cat Fanciers' Association Breed Rescue offers help.

 There are specific problems faced by purebred cats in shelters, and many if not most of them are used to a fairly quiet, protected environment.
 Janiss Garza wrote in an article in the 2010 Annual edition of Cats USA magazine that "many people aren't aware that purebred cats face certain issues that your everyday domestic mix does not."
-Follow her Somali cat (@sparklecat) on Twitter.

 She goes on to point out that members of some cat breeds, for example Siamese, Oriental, and Abyssinian may have difficulty coping in a typical shelter environment.
 These cats may be considered unadoptable, and face a grim fate.

 Some folks promoting cats' rights and animal welfare will even say that there's no such thing as a responsible breeder.
-They'll argue that there is way too much in the way of pet overpopulation in the world, and breeders should be boycotted.
+They'll argue that there s way too much in the way of pet overpopulation in the world, and breeders should be boycotted.

 I wouldn't go that far, but all of this makes a strong case for using and funding purebred cat rescue groups.
 If you run or promote a rescue, please list it using the form below.